-Think of the words you'd use to describe the best plastic surgeons in Columbia, Kansas City, and throughout Missouri.
+Think of the words you’d use to describe the best plastic surgeons in Columbia, Jefferson City, and throughout Missouri.
 Trustworthy, of course.
-Board-certified.
+Board certified.
 Experienced and innovative.
 Professional.
 Caring.

 It’s a description tailored for Dr. John J. Seaberg.
 He has performed countless plastic surgery procedures but remains at the cutting edge of his field.
 His demeanor communicates both professional authority and personal warmth.
 And he earns the trust of his patients, listening closely during consultations and offering his expertise to help guide them to their cosmetic surgery goals.

 Experienced & Personable

 Training and experience matter in plastic surgery.
 Equally important is the ability to communicate with patients, listening to their aesthetic goals and desires.
 Dr. Seaberg combines the technical skills he’s honed during his career with a natural ability to connect with people on a personal level.